micmejia/bible-dump/NKJV/Galatians/Gal 3.md

 ###### 1
 O foolish Galatians!
-Who has bewitched you [^a]that you should not obey the truth, before whose eyes Jesus Christ was clearly portrayed [^b]among you as crucified?
+Who has bewitched you that you should not obey the truth, before whose eyes Jesus Christ was clearly portrayed among you as crucified?

 ###### 2
 This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?